 • Learned about sharing info and engaging with a vast online community.

 A primary goal, obviously, was to promote the various establishments and grow revenue by bringing in more customers.
-In case you manage a restaurant, go over this article and implement the techniques to turn your employees into your restaurant ambassadors for better customer interaction and business improvement I followed a number of the employees and they did a great job of spreading the word about crawfish, gumbo, Abita Beer and all the other wonderful items we find on menus here in Louisiana.
+In case you manage a restaurant, go over this article and implement these techniques to turn your employees into your restaurant's ambassador brand for better customer interaction and business improvement I followed a number of the employees and they did a great job of spreading the word about crawfish, gumbo, Abita Beer and all the other wonderful items we find on menus here in Louisiana.

 They also looked like they were having a great time.
 At work.
 Imagine that?

 These employees, while promoting the company brand to the hungry and thirsty public, were also serving as the voice of the employer brand.
-Although I’m not privy to actual data I’m willing to bet the company’s candidate pipeline increased, employee referrals went up, and turnover, quite possibly, went down.
+Although I’m not privy to actual data, I’m willing to bet the company’s candidate pipeline increased, employee referrals went up, and turnover, quite possibly, went down.
+This is a prime example of how employee advocacy can benefit an organization.

 A brand ambassador is a term that comes from marketing and refers to an individual employed by a company to promote products or services while personifying the corporate identity.
-Brand ambassadors sometimes referred to as brand champions, are viewed as reliable sources of information and engage with customers or members of the public either in person or via social media channels.
+Brand ambassadors, sometimes referred to as brand promoters or brand champions, are viewed as reliable sources of information and engage with customers or members of the public either in person or via social media platforms.

-On the HR side of the business, we’ve realized, for some time now, that our employees are all, quite naturally, brand ambassadors.
+On the HR side of the business, we've realized, for some time now, that our employees are all, quite naturally, employee advocates.
 The members of our workforce identify with our company merely by being a part of the organization.
-We may have hundreds or thousands of employees who are sharing their stories, discussing their careers, and promoting the employment experience—amplified across numerous channels—with their unique and individual voices.
+We may have hundreds or thousands of employees who are sharing their stories, discussing their careers, and promoting the employment experience—amplified across numerous social media channels—with their unique and individual voices.

 What do Brand Ambassadors do?